gunthercox/ChatterBot/README.md

 # Training data

 ChatterBot comes with a data utility module that can be used to train chat bots.
-At the moment there are three languages— English, Spanish and Portuguese training data in this module.
+At the moment there is training data for over a dozen languages in this module.
 Contributions of additional training data or training data in other languages would be greatly appreciated.
 Take a look at the data files in the [chatterbot-corpus](https://github.com/gunthercox/chatterbot-corpus) package if you are interested in contributing.